GGC17/Backend-test/README.md

     GET /orders/{id} – Fetch details of a specific order.
     GET /orders – List all orders.
     DELETE /orders/{id} – Cancel/delete an order.

 ![alt text](img/image-2.png)

-7. At the end, destroy the db instance and sg created in aws using (remember, terminals were changed, it will be needed to export the AWS keys):
+7. At the end, destroy the db instance and SG created in aws using: (if terminals were changed, it will be needed to export the AWS keys)
 ```bash
 cd terraform
 terraform destroy -var-file="secret.tfvars"